Bridgwater: Culture

-Nearing Bridgwater on the M5 motorway it is possible to see the Willow Man sculpture, a striding human figure constructed from willow, sometimes called the Angel of the South (see also Angel of the North).
-Standing 12 m tall, it was created by sculptor Serena de la Hey and is the largest known sculpture in willow, a traditional local material.
+Nearing Bridgwater on the M5 motorway it is possible to see the Willow Man sculpture, (Note: The Willow Man is a sometimes called the Angel of the South, a comparison with the Angel of the North sculpture.) a 12 m tall striding human figure constructed from willow.
+It was created by sculptor Serena de la Hey and is the largest known sculpture in willow, a traditional local material.

-Bridgwater is the home of Music on the Quantocks, Somerset's most successful music series specialising in world-class classical music.
-The series also features performance poetry, jazz and folk.
-Most events are staged in venues such as churches, barns and halls surrounding Bridgwater and attract audiences up to 850 people at an event.
-Artists featured have included Sir James Galway, The Sixteen, Nigel Kennedy, The Hilliard Ensemble, The Tallis Scholars, Roger McGough and John Cooper Clarke.

-The Bridgwater Arts Centre was opened on 10 October 1946, the first community arts centre opened in the UK with financial assistance from the newly established Arts Council of England.
-It is situated in a Grade I listed building in the architecturally protected Georgian Castle Street, designed by Benjamin Holloway for the Duke of Chandos, and built over the site of the former castle.
-Holloway was also the architect of the Baroque Lions building on West Quay, constructed around 1730.
-Bridgwater Arts Centre was the venue for the first post-war meeting of the Congres Internationaux d'Architecture Moderne in 1947.
+The Bridgwater Arts Centre was opened on 10 October 1946.
+It occupies two former houses, Numbers 11 and 13, Castle Street, built 1723-28.
+They are Grade I listed in the Georgian Castle Street designed by Benjamin Holloway for the Duke of Chandos, and built over the site of the former castle.
+Holloway was also the architect of the Baroque style Lions building on West Quay, constructed around 1730.

-Somerset Film (then Somerset Film & Video) opened their community media centre, The Engine Room, in March 2003.
-The centre allows the public to drop in and use the computers and equipment for free (on certain days) to teach themselves how to edit video, design websites or screen films at open evenings.
-Cameras and edit suites can also be hired and day courses on using creative software are run regularly.
+Somerset Film (then Somerset Film & Video) opened the Engine Room community media centre on the High Street in March 2003.
+The centre allows the public to drop in and use the computers and equipment to teach themselves how to edit video, design websites or screen films at open evenings.